ardaku/whoami/README.md

 WhoAmI targets Rust 1.40.0 stable and later.

 The MSRV can only be updated on major version bumps.
-It's planned to upgrade the major version around the next Rust edition release (2024), when the MSRV will be bumped to 1.59.0 stable.
+It's planned to upgrade the major version to 2.0.0 around the next Rust edition release (2024), when the MSRV will be bumped to 1.60.0 stable.
 The reason for this policy is that there is currently no pressing need to upgrade the MSRV, but that might change in the future.

 ## Binary